prooph/documentation/event-store-client/writing-to-a-stream.md

 ## Append to a stream in a single write

-The `appendToStreamAsync` method writes events atomically to the end of a stream, working in an asynchronous manner.
+The `appendToStream` method writes events atomically to the end of a stream, working in an asynchronous manner.

 The parameters are: